Broaden your ResU experience by participating in student groups.

 Nursing Honor Society

-The Resurrection University College of Nursing reestablished the Nursing Honor Society in 2010.
-Members of the ResU CON Nursing Honor Society include faculty, students and community nursing leaders who are committed to the ideals and purposes of the nursing profession.
-Undergraduate and graduate students who have demonstrated superior academic achievement and high professional standards are invited to become members Faculty and community nursing leaders must demonstrate those characteristics as well as exemplary leadership qualities.
+Resurrection University is proud to announce that the ResU Nursing Honor Society has officially been accepted as the Psi Lambda chapter of Sigma Theta Tau International (STTI) Honor Society of Nursing.
+The mission of STTI is advancing world health and celebrating nursing excellence in scholarship, leadership and service.
+Members include faculty, students and community nursing leaders who are committed to the ideals and purposes of the nursing profession.
+Undergraduate and graduate students who have demonstrated superior academic achievement and high professional standards are invited to become members faculty and community nursing leaders must demonstrate those characteristics as well as exemplary leadership qualities.
 New members are inducted twice a year.

-One of the most important things a nurse can do is to connect to a community of professionals who work engage in scholarship to keep nursing practice informed and relevant and evidence based.
-Our community is Honor Society members are committed to making a difference in the lives and practices of our students and graduates nurses and to making a difference in the health of our patients worldwide.
-We are in the process of becoming a chapter of Sigma Theta Tau, the premier international nursing honor society.
-When that process is complete, ResU Honor Society members will be eligible for direct inclusion in the ResU Sigma Theta Tau chapter.
-Sigma Theta Tau is committed to building a global community which is focused on the creation and application of knowledge and leadership to make a difference for others.
-For more information, please send an email to Nancy Reese, President of the Nursing Honor Society, or contact her at 773-252-5329.
+One of the most important things a nurse can do is connect to a community of professionals who work and engage in scholarship to keep nursing practice informed, relevant and evidence based.
+Our community of Honor Society members are committed to making a difference in the lives and practices of our students and graduate nurses and to making a difference in the health of our patients worldwide.
+STTI is committed to building a global community which is focused on the creation and application of knowledge and leadership to make a difference for others.
+For more information on Sigma Theta Tau International Honor Society of Nursing, please visit their website www.stti.org.
+For Psi Lambda chapter information, please visit thecircle.nursingsociety.org/psilambdachapter/home or send an email to Nancy Reese, President of the Nursing Honor Society.